phpthinky/phpthinky/README.md

 ---

 ## 📫 Connect with me
-* **Interests:** AgriTech (Part of the TAMAD Ecosystem (Tech-Agri for Mindoro Agile Development).
+* **Interests:** AgriTech (Part of the TAMAD Ecosystem "Tech-Agri for Mindoro Agile Development".
 My philosophy is simple: Build it fast, ship it, and iterate based on real-world feedback.), API Orchestration, and Laravel Internals.
 * **Location:** Philippines 🇵🇭